AdamMusa/AnimateRoutes/README.md

 ## Additional information

-TODO: Tell users more about the package: where to find more information, how to contribute to the package, how to file issues, what response they can expect from the package authors, and more.
+Want to contribute to the project?
+We will be proud to highlight you as one of our collaborators.
+Here are some points where you can contribute and make animate_routes even better.

+- Helping to add more features
+- Offering PRs for code/tests.
+- Including new functions.

+Any contribution is welcome!